 Salamander larvae are much more difficult to see.
-They tend to spend the day camouflaged on pool bottoms on or under leaf litter, downed woody material, or rocks.
-Using a small net, you can carefully scoop the pool bottom in search of salamander larvae.
+They tend to spend the day camouflaged on pool bottoms on leaf litter, downed woody material, or rocks.
+Using a small net you can carefully scoop the pool bottom in search of salamander larvae.
 Their external gills are more visible when in water.
-Do not keep them out of the water for long or dip-net early in the season, as they are very fragile.
-It is very difficult to tell the difference between spotted and bluespotted salamander larvae.
+Do not keep them out of the water for long.
+It is very difficult to tell the difference between spotted and blue-spotted salamander larvae.